Existence of processes violating causal inequalities on time-delocalised subsystems: Introduction

 \section{Introduction}

-The concept of causality is essential for physics and for our perception of the world in general.
+\blfootnote{This is a post-peer-review, pre-copyedit version of an article published in \emph{Nature Communications} 14, 1471 (2023).
+The final authenticated version is available online at: \url{https://doi.org/10.1038/s41467-023-36893-3}.} The concept of causality is essential for physics and for our perception of the world in general.
 Our usual understanding is that events take place in a definite causal order, with past events influencing future events, but not vice versa.
 One may however wonder whether this notion is really fundamental, or whether scenarios without such an underlying order can exist.
 In particular, the questions of what quantum theory implies for our understanding of causality, and what new types of causal relations arise in the presence of quantum effects, have recently attracted substantial interest.
 This investigation is motivated both by foundational and by applied questions.
 On the one hand, it is expected to lead to new conceptual insights into the tension between general relativity and quantum theory~\cite{hardy05,oreshkov12,zych19}.
 On the other hand, it also opens up new possibilities in quantum information processing~\cite{chiribella13}.